coverclock/com-diag-hazer/README.md

 exact circumstances: the target system, the version of Linux it runs, etc.
 Some of the files under fs are new files in their entirety, some just contain lines that need to be added to the indicated files.

+# Unit Tests

+Set up environment and run tests and utilities.
+(This establishes the paths for both the Hazer and the Diminuto executables so you don't have to install the libraries and binaries in the system directories.)

+    cd ~/src/com-diag-hazer/Hazer
+    . out/host/bin/setup
+    make sanity
+    gpstool -?
+    rtktool -?

 # Directories